 1) Put a date on it.

-And plan a “where” and a “when.”
+Plan “where” and a “when.”

 Of course, the reunion won’t happen without that!
 We always set a date for the next reunion right after we finish the current one.
 That way everyone can plan accordingly.